opensearch-project/documentation-website/_search-plugins/ltr/training-models.md

 ## Model independence from feature sets

-While models are initially created with reference to a feature set, after creation, models exist as independent top-level entities.
+Models are initially created with reference to a feature set.
+After their creation, they exist as independent top-level entities.

 ### Accessing models